MengTo/Angle-Sketch-Plugin/README.md

 ## Working with Symbols
 If you have a Symbol that contains your Mockup, make sure to have an **Image Fill**.
 That's how Angle knows that your Symbol contains a mockup.
 ![](https://cl.ly/1L2Q3u1n0T33/download/Angle-Symbol.png)

+## Multiple Shapes and Nested Symbols
+If you have multiple shapes or a Nested Symbols, you can apply the mockups to multiple destinations.

 ## Pixel Density
 By default, it's set to **Auto**, which will detect the size of selected shape and apply a **2x** pixel density.
 You can set to **1x**, **2x**, **3x** or **4x**.